craig552uk/tweetstream/README.md

 See `sample-conf.yaml` for a config template.

-Data is saved in TSV (tab separated value) format in the configured location.
+Data is saved in text delimited file (using | as the delimiter) in the configured location.

 Tweetstream captures tweets from the live stream only, it does not capture historic tweets.